astro-informatics/s2fft/README.rst

 Documentation
 =============

-o build the documentation the additional dependencies in the file ``requirements/requirements-docs.txt`` will also need to be installed in the active environment.
+To build the documentation the additional dependencies in the file ``requirements/requirements-docs.txt`` will also need to be installed in the active environment.

 ``pandoc`` also needs to be installed to allow building the tutorial notebook documentation - this can be done using ``conda`` by running